 FAQs issued by Govt. will be binding on everyone

 The benefits of sinking fund contributions made by members today may not be necessarily be availed by the same members in the future.
-It is a very subjective matter whether contribution towards sinking fund shall be charged to tax at the time of collection or at the time of utilization.
-If we look at it from the practical point of view, taxing it at the time of collection makes it a lot easier and convenient than taxing it at the time of utilization.
+It is a very subjective matter whether contribution towards the sinking fund shall be charged to tax at the time of collection or at the time of utilization.
+If we look at it from a practical point of view, taxing it at the time of collection makes it a lot easier and more convenient than taxing it at the time of utilization.
 As bifurcating expenses from regular maintenance expenses and expenses for capital outlay from the sinking fund will be a tedious task.
 One more thing advance ruling is not binding on everyone whereas FAQs issued by Government will be binding to everyone.

 ⊗ Why did the AAR not take the reference of the FAQs issued in 2017 and give the same answer to the applicant?

 ⊗ Whether the contribution towards the sinking fund be mandatorily charged to tax or it should be included in the Rs.
 7,500/- exemption limit?